AnupamMisra/Data-science-projects/Customer_churn/README.md

 # Model training and evaluation

-Four models were trained: `SVM` with polynomial kernel,`Random Forest`, `Logistic Regression`, `Gaussian Naive Bayes` and `KNN`.
-The model was selected at runtime based on the input give for cost of churn and cost to prevent churn.
+Five models were trained: `SVM` with polynomial kernel,`Random Forest`, `Logistic Regression`, `Gaussian Naive Bayes` and `KNN`.
+The model was picked at runtime after the input was given for the cost of churn and the cost to prevent churn.
 The comparison was also drawn with not using a model and using a random sample of 50% customers.
 The models were evaluated using F1 score and AUC_ROC.

 # Model output (sample):